Personal Injury FAQ

 Accident victims are entitled to recover monetary damages for all losses and expenses suffered from the accident.
 Depending upon the particular circumstances of your case, damages may include recovery for any of the following:

 - Pain and Suffering

 Under what circumstances can a wrongful death occur?

 Wrongful Death Law provides financial compensation to the family of a person whose death was caused by the negligent, willful or wrongful act of another.
-Wrongful death cases are filed as a result of a variety of situations, including:
+Wrongful death cases arise as the result of a variety of situations, including:

 - Automobile, bus, motorcycle and bicycle accidents

 - Construction site accidents

 A wrongful death case alleges that the decedent was killed as a result of the negligence of the defendant, and that the decedent's immediate family members (often called "statutory beneficiaries") are entitled to monetary damages as a result of the defendant's conduct.
 The most common distributees are surviving spouses and children, and sometimes parents.

 Pecuniary (financial) injury is the main way damages in wrongful death cases are computed.
 Courts interpret "pecuniary injuries" as including the loss of support, services, lost prospect of inheritance and medical and funeral expenses.
 But the death of a spouse, child, or step-child involves more than monetary loss.
 The emotional and psychological response to the death of a loved one is also deserving of compensation.

 David A. Bufalini has handled wrongful death claims involving husbands, wives, children, and step-children.
 Compassion and caring are as important as years of experience handling such claims.
 Mr. Bufalini and his highly experienced staff will provide the highest quality representation while recognizing and providing the level of emotional support families need at such times.